osxmidi/LinVst/README.md

 TH3 Amp Sim

-Amlitube 4
+Amplitube 4

 Addictive Drums 2 (Addictive Drums 2 requires that the dll (and therefore the renamed linvst.so) needs to be loaded from the installation directory, ie a fixed path).

-EZDrummer2 (on slower video systems the browser window rather than the drumkit or mixer window might need to be selected for playback as the drumkit/mixer visuals may interfere with the playback).
+EZDrummer2 (on slower video systems the browser window rather than the drumkit or mixer window might need to be selected for playback as the drumkit/mixer visuals may interfere with the playback response).

 Melda MXXX Multi Effects (turn GPU acceleration off)